Guides/ILR Salary Requirement

 Evidence you need to prove salary

-The Home Office requires documentary evidence to verify that you meet the salary requirement.
+The Home Office requires documentary evidence to verify that you meet the salary requirement for indefinite leave to remain.
 Providing incomplete or inconsistent evidence is a common cause of delays and requests for further information.

 Essential salary evidence